-In December 2013, the Attorneys general from 28 states went to the FDA to advise against approving the Zohydro because it offers “5 to 10 times more heroin-like narcotic than traditional hydrocodone products.”
+In December 2013, the attorney general from 28 states went to the FDA to advise against approving the Zohydro because it offers “5 to 10 times more heroin-like narcotic than traditional hydrocodone products.”

-Wanting to get a better idea of the problems this might cause, we talked with Dr. A.R.
-Mohammad, an opioid addiction treatment specialist in California, about Zohydro and opiate abuse.
+Wanting to get a better idea of the problems this might cause, we talked with Dr. Matthew Torrington, an opioid addiction treatment specialist in California, about Zohydro and opiate abuse.

 What do you think of the FDA’s decision to approve the opioid, Zohydro, without built-in deterrents for abuse?